murphya14/Fitness-webpage/README.md

 #### Feature 1
 _Navigation Bar:_
 This is a __responsive__ navigation bar which allows the user to navigate easily and access the information which they require by clicking links.
+This enhances the User Interface.
 For mobile devices, this becomes a 'burger icon' dropdown menu which saves real estate for the smaller screen.

 #### Feature 2